sgaliamov/blog/_posts/2021-02-07-ergo-dox-layouts.md

 Because the results that it gives correlates with other estimations.
 Qwerty is bad, MTGAP is good as expected.

-ErgoDox is such a keyboard for which you first need to learn a functional programming language with [static typing](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system), and then create a utility to find the most optimal configuration for it.
+ErgoDox is such a keyboard for which you first need to learn a functional programming language with [static typing](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system), and then create a utility to find the most optimal configuration for you.
 Joke.
 A functional language with [dynamic typing](https://en.wikipedia.org/wiki/Lisp) is also suitable.